 From the mid-sixteenth to the mid-seventeenth century, rulers across Europe started the tradition of giving ‘prestige pieces’ to members of their court.
 Some kings and noblemen had extra thick coins struck, either to display or to give as gifts.

 Rulers across Europe used these thicker coins as a way of showing their wealth and power.
 Very few prestige coins were produced in England, although the gold Double-Sovereigns of Henry VII were one spectacular example.

 The practice of giving prestige pieces eventually died out in the eighteenth century.
 Then in the 1890s the Monnaie de Paris in France started striking ‘modern’ Piedforts on a regular basis, partly to satisfy keen collectors.

 It then wasn’t until the 1980s that The Royal Mint made a Piedfort version of a UK coin available to the public.

-Since 1982 the Royal Mint has continued to strike extremely limited numbers of Piedforts in sterling silver to premier Proof standard to commemorate special anniversaries or to celebrate a brand new design.
-The rarity and craftsmanship involved in producing these superior double-thickness coins will ensure that they are appreciated and treasured for generations to come.
+Since 1982, The Royal Mint has produced extremely limited numbers of Piedforts in sterling silver to Proof quality.
+They are normally struck to commemorate special anniversaries or to celebrate a brand new design.
+Their rarity value and the skill and craftsmanship required to produce them, means that these superior, double-thickness coins will be appreciated and collected for years to come.